Nit17/Nithin-BM/Learn.md

     - Weak correlation with instruction-following/helpfulness; use task metrics or human eval for those.
     - Not comparable across different tokenizations or heavy prompt formatting.

-- Explain LoRA (Low-Rank Adaptation) and why it’s efficient for fine-tuning.

-- Define perplexity.
-Why is it used to evaluate LLMs?
-  - Definition: Perplexity (PPL) = exp(cross-entropy per token).
-For tokens x₁..x_N, PPL = exp(−(1/N) Σ log p(x_t | x_<t)).
-Lower is better.
-  - Intuition: average branching factor—the effective number of choices per next token.
-  - Why used:
-    - Aligned with the LM training objective; sensitive to modeling gains.
-    - Simple offline metric; track train vs. val to detect overfitting and domain shift.
-    - Comparable only when dataset and tokenizer are identical.
-  - Practical notes:
-    - Report tokenizer, dataset, and whether per-token or per-word PPL.
-    - Weak correlation with instruction-following/helpfulness; use task metrics or human eval for those.
-    - Not comparable across different tokenizations or heavy prompt formatting.

-- How does parameter-efficient fine-tuning (PEFT) differ from full fine-tuning?

 - How does parameter-efficient fine-tuning (PEFT) differ from full fine-tuning?
   - Full fine-tuning: